-The pixel-fitting method has huge potential as it could be applied to a wide range of existing time-series observations including spectroscopic time-series.
-There is currently a move within exoplanet atmospheres research to analyse JWST spectroscopic time-series at the native/pixel resolution, yet there is concern over how much correlation this introduces in the noise between neighbouring light curves, with standard analysis approaches typically ignoring correlations between light curves (see \citealt{Ih2021} and \citealt{Fortune2024} for how this can affect atmospheric retrievals).
-Note that MIRI/LRS uses the same detector as MIRI/Imaging (but on a subarray different to our observations), so many of the detector systematics seen in our observations - such as the flux-conserving systematics - might affect MIRI/LRS observations too.
-Future work extending pixel-fitting to spectroscopy could examine whether this anti-correlation between neighbouring pixel light curves could explain the large increase in scatter in transmission spectra noted when extracting spectroscopic light curves with one pixel wide bins \citep{Bell2024}.
-Implementing pixel-fitting for spectroscopy would differ as the eclipse/transit depth would not be shared across all pixels but only between pixels at the same wavelength.
-Computational cost could be a barrier to implementation as the spectral trace is spread across more pixels.
-Strategies such as binning in time and parallelising over multiple GPUs could help to mitigate this however.
+The pixel-fitting method has huge potential as it could be applied to a wide range of existing time-series observations including spectroscopic time series.
+There is currently a move within exoplanet atmospheres research to analyse JWST spectroscopic time series at the native or pixel resolution, yet there is concern over how much correlation this introduces in the noise between neighbouring light curves, with standard analysis approaches typically ignoring correlations between light curves (see \citealt{Ih2021} and \citealt{Fortune2024} for how this can affect atmospheric retrievals).
+We note that MIRI/LRS uses the same detector as MIRI/Imaging (but on a subarray that is different from that of our observations); thus, many of the detector systematics seen in our observations (e.g. the flux-conserving systematics) might affect MIRI/LRS observations too.
+Future work extending pixel-fitting to spectroscopy could examine whether this anti-correlation between neighbouring pixel light curves could explain the large increase in scatter in transmission spectra noted when extracting spectroscopic light curves with one pixel-wide bins \citep{Bell2024}.
+Implementing pixel-fitting for spectroscopy would differ as the eclipse depth would not be shared across all pixels -- but only between pixels at the same wavelength.
+The computational cost could be a barrier to implementation as the spectral trace is spread across more pixels.
+Strategies such as binning in time and parallelising over multiple GPUs could help to mitigate this.

-Finally, we believe the relationship between the initial detector settling slope and the previous filter used by MIRI warrants further study as a significant fraction of MIRI TSOs are affected by this and mitigating it could provide a serious improvement to the efficiency of the instrument.
+Finally, we believe the relationship between the initial detector settling slope and the previous filter used by MIRI warrants further study as a significant fraction of MIRI TSOs are affected by this.
+Therefore, mitigating these effects could provide a serious improvement to the efficiency of the instrument.
 A strategy such as changing when the filter is moved into place and/or changing how MIRI is clocked in idle mode could have a large effect on the initial settling slope.